spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 2. Navigate to the Datacenter and select the cluster you want to use for the installation.
 Right-click on the cluster and select **Deploy OVF Template**.

-3. Provide the platform installer URL you received from our support team and click on **Next** to proceed.
+3. Provide the OVA installer URL you received from our support team and click **Next**.

   You may get a warning message stating the certificate is not trusted.
 You can ignore this message and select **Next**.

-4. Type a custom name for your Virtual Machine (VM) in the **Virtual machine name** field, and select a location for the virtual machine.
+4. Assign a name to the Virtual Machine (VM) and select the folder where you want to install the VM.

 5. Select a compute resource and click **Next**.

-Template details will be displayed.
-Review the details.
+6. Review the details page.
 You can click **Ignore** in the warning box about an untrusted certificate.
+Click **Next** when you are done.

 6. Select your storage device and click **Next**.